Windmills are an icon of this Portuguese archipelago.Read more...

 Read The author’s take

-The Azores are not a beach or nightlife destination, but are perfect for holidays taking glorious walks, studying volcanoes, enjoying wildflowers and birds, finding little village restaurants serving freshly caught fish, exploring the old towns with their cobbled streets and patterned pavements, and enjoying island wines in the many cafes and bars.
-For those seeking a more adventurous holiday, there is some of the world’s best whale-watching trips to do, or sea kayaking, canyoning, wind surfing, diving, swimming, horseriding, and perfect routes for cycling.
-Whatever your interest, the Azores have an old-world charm and dignity and that never fails to impress those happy to accept their values and slower pace of life.
+The Azores are not a beach or nightlife destination, but are perfect for holidays taking glorious walks, studying volcanoes, enjoying wildflowers and birds, finding little village restaurants serving freshly caught fish, exploring the old towns with their cobbled streets and patterned pavements, and enjoying island wines in the many cafés and bars.
+For those seeking a more adventurous holiday, there are some of the world’s best whale-watching trips to do, or you can go sea kayaking, canyoning, wind surfing, diving, swimming, horseriding, and perfect routes for cycling.
+Whatever your interest, the Azores have an old-world charm and dignity that never fails to impress those happy to accept their values and slower pace of life.